 Mr. Meng Rui, 51, will serve as our director immediately upon the effectiveness of our registration statement on Form F-1, of which this prospectus is a part.
 Mr. Rui has been a professor of finance and accounting at China Europe International Business School since 2012, and has held the title of Zhongkun Group chair in finance at China Europe International Business School since 2015.
 Mr. Rui is also a tenured professor at the Chinese University of Hong Kong from 2002 to 2012, including a senior research associate of the Institute of Economics and Finance from 2005 to 2012, a deputy director of the Center for Institutions and Governance from 2005 to 2012, and a program director of master of accountancy and executive master of professional accountancy from 2003 to 2012.
 From 1997 to 2002, Mr. Rui served as a deputy director of the China accounting and finance center at the Hong Kong Polytechnic University.
-He also serves as an independent director of COSCO Shipping Energy Transportation Co., Ltd. (SEHK: 1138, SSE:600026) since 2017, an independent director and chairman of the audit committee of Shanghai Winner Information Technology Co., Inc. (SZSE: 300609) since 2017, an independent director of Country Garden Service Holding Company Limited (SEHK: 6098) since 2018.
+He also serves as an independent director of COSCO Shipping Energy Transportation Co., Ltd. (SEHK: 1138, SSE:600026) since 2016, an independent director and chairman of the audit committee of Shanghai Winner Information Technology Co., Inc. (SZSE: 300609) since 2017, an independent director of Shang Gong Group Co., Ltd. (SSE: 600843) since 2017, an independent director of Country Garden Service Holding Company Limited (SEHK: 6098) since 2018.
 From 2015 to 2018, Mr. Rui worked as an independent director of Midea Group Co., Ltd. (SZSE: 000333).
-Mr. Rui is also a member of various professional committees, including but not limited to American Finance Association, Financial Management Association, American Accounting Association and Hong Kong Securities Institute.
-He is also a vice president of Hong Kong Financial Engineering Association.
+Mr. Rui is also a member of various professional committees, including but not limited to American Finance Association, Financial Engineering Association.
 Mr. Rui received his Ph.D. in business administration and MBA in 1997 and 1996, respectively, both from University of